critanaro/mPFinal/README.md

-# MousePass
+# MousePass DEV EDITION
-Protecting your information one click at a time
+Creating 'Protecting your information one click at a time' one development at a time.

 ## How to run the test